zanybeyondart/ReadMeEditor/README.md

 	    int	max; \\ Inverted m_max [Constant Max]
     }t_box;

-The **m_** is for the axis that is moving, everything in that will be corelated.
+The **m_** is for the axis that is moving, everything in that will be correlated.
 If the moving axis is **X** then we go for the **W**, similarly if **Y** we go for **H**

 Inverted is the other axis which will be constant.
-This is quite a complicated algorithm that I came up with, try coming up with your own efficient way, that way you would be able to have full control over everything
+This is quite a complicated algorithm that I came up with, try coming up with your own efficient way, that way you will be able to have full control over everything

 ## Animation

-Now comes the part which makes your game look alive, animation is fairly a very easy concept but can be very tricky
+Now comes the part that makes your game look alive, animation is fairly a easy concept but can be very tricky

-Lets say your sprite has 4 textures, you load the animation to a linked list which has all the texture on individual nodes linked ending at **NULL**
+Let's say your sprite has 4 textures, you load the animation to a linked list which has all the textures on individual nodes linked ending at **NULL**

-Everytime you call **mlx_put_image_to_window()** you just keep returning the next node's image and it keeps the animation hapenning
+Every time you call **mlx_put_image_to_window()** you just keep returning the next node's image and it keeps the animation hapenning

 You will have to use **usleep()** in order to give a slight delay in between every animated frame to make the animation visible